 In the common case of no column-spanning elements, this approximation collapses to simply doing a layout, and measuring the resulting columns.

-The preferred measure of a multi-column element with non-auto column-width and column-count is the product of the column-width and column-count, plus the appropriate amount of column gaps.
-In all other cases, it is the max-content measure.
+The preferred inline-size of a multi-column element with non-auto column-width and column-count is the product of the column-width and column-count, plus the appropriate amount of column gaps.
+In all other cases, it is the max-content inline-size.

 Extrinsic sizing determines sizes based on the context of an element, without regard for its contents.

-The inner fill-available measure of a box is…
+The inner fill-available inline-size of a box is…

 …less the box’s inline-axis margins (after any margin collapsing, and treating auto margins as zero), borders, and padding.

-The fill-available extent of a box is defined analogously, but in the other dimension.
+The fill-available block-size of a box is defined analogously, but in the other dimension.